 Sternberg refers to what he calls successful intelligence.
 People who are successfully intelligent are able to define and achieve their own idea of success within their culture.
 People who are successfully intelligent are skilled at adapting to and modifying their environment to fit their needs.
 Because your intelligence is highly dependent upon the culture that you live in, an individual that is considered intelligent in one culture might not be considered intelligent in another.

-There are four components of successful intelligence: analytical, creative, and practical intelligence and wisdom or emotional intelligence.
+There are four components of successful intelligence: analytical, creative, practical intelligence, and wisdom or emotional intelligence.
 It is not enough to possess the components.
-One must also know when and how to use these components in order to be effective and responsibly.
+One must also know when and how to use these components in order to be effective and responsible.

 Have you ever been called ‘book smart?’
 If so, you were being complimented on your analytical intelligence.
 Analytical intelligence, also called componential intelligence, refers to your ability to problem-solve, process information effectively, and complete academic tasks.
 People with high analytical intelligence perform well on traditional IQ tests (i.e., Stanford-Binet scales), college admission exams (i.e., Scholastic Assessment Test), and school exams (i.e. math quizzes).
 They are skilled at critical thinking and analytical thinking.
 People with high analytical intelligence can examine problems from multiple points of view.